draftVoice/draftVoice.github.io/source/_posts/Python-s-SimpleHTTPServer-module.md

 >The SimpleHTTPServer module has been merged into http.server in Python 3.0.
 The 2to3 tool will automatically adapt imports when converting your sources to 3.0.

-So the command in python3 is:
+The command in python3 is:

 ```bash
 python3 -m http.server <port>